Can your house really be at risk if you get into difficulties repaying something like a credit card bill?

 It is worth doing this even if you tried and failed to prevent a Charging Order on similar grounds – the judge may well decide that the Order For Sale is unfair to someone else as they would lose their home.

 You can also make an offer of monthly payments at this stage and ask the court to suspend the Order so it won’t apply if you make the payments.
-See this National Debtline factsheet for more details.
+See the National Debtline factsheet for more details.

 How often does this happen?